 Have you noticed that your dog seems to be slowing down?
 Or maybe you think your dog sleeps all day, more than usual?
-So often, we attributed a decline in mobility, or your pet’s ability to move, to be part of their aging process.
-"Oh.... my dog is getting older..."
+It's hot.
+Maybe it's the weather?
+So often, we attributed a decline in mobility, or your pet’s ability to move, to be part of their aging process or forces outside our control.
+"Oh.... my dog is getting older...it's hot..."
 But just as achy joints cause humans to move slower at any age, the same happens with our beloved fur-babies.
 And just as there is help for adults, there is for your precious fur-baby too.
 Of course, the first step is answering one simple question:

 Could my dog have arthritis?

 Arthritis, which is also called osteoarthritis, is a joint disease that affects dogs as well as people.
 Depending on several factors, there is a natural tendency for cartilage in the joints to break down.
 There are some dogs that are at a bigger risk than others.
 Factors that impact them are the size of the dog, breed of a dog and others.